National Parks Now Free for Veterans & Gold Star Families

 How do veterans gain access to national parks for free?

 This change already exists for active-duty members, their dependents, and Guard and Reserve members.
 Although this has been extended towards honorably discharged veterans and Gold Star Families, veterans’ immediate family members will not be included.
-Therefore, veterans and their families can use the veteran pass if the entrance fees are paid per the vehicle.
+Therefore, veterans and their families can use the veteran pass if the entrance fees are paid per vehicle.
 If the entrance fee is paid per person, only the veteran is allowed to enter for free.
 In order to enter the national parks, one of these forms of identification should be presented:

 - Department of Defense Identification Card (CAC Card)